Patashu/Baba-is-You-Pata-Redux-Mods/README.md

 **LAZY** - __Property__ Something that is LAZY can't push or pull.
 ROCK IS PUSH AND LAZY gives you sokoban style 'max 1' pushing.
 KEKE IS MOVE AND LAZY gives you moving actors that don't shive things around with them.

 **MOONWALK / DRUNK / DRUNKER / SKIP** - __Property__ Causes movement (YOU/MOVE/PUSH/PULL/SHIFT/SLIDE/SLIP/SIDEKICK/COPY) to be 180, 90 or 45 degrees 'wrong' respectively.
 SKIP makes movements go 2 tiles instead of 1!
-All 4 stack with each other and themselves!
+All 4 stack with each other and themselves! (modified by very_drunk in !init.lua)

 **TALL** - __Property__ This unit is considered to be both float levels simultaneously.